frankxwang/dpo-prefix-sharing/README.md

 - `pip install -r requirements.txt`

 ## Launch training
 Our trainer is based on the DPO Trainer from 🤗TRL, and thus you can run training as you would for a typical DPO run.
 We further enable prefix sharing and sequence packing with the flags `--prefix_sharing` and `--enable_packing`.
 Some example commands are provided below for the [Capybara dataset](https://huggingface.co/datasets/argilla/distilabel-capybara-dpo-7k-binarized).
-We've implemented support for Mistral and Llama 3 models.
+We've implemented support for the Mistral and Llama 3 models.

 ### Prefix sharing